DIY Finishing

 photo source: lowes.com

 But back to the vinegar solution.
-Steel wool is recommended because it has a thin thread and is more quickly attacked by vinegar, but you can also use one of those metal dish sponges without problems.
+Steel wool is recommended because it has a fine thread and is attacked more quickly by vinegar, but you can also use one of those metal dish sponges without any problems.

 aged wood